An Axiomatic Risk-Reward Framework for Sustainable Investing: Introduction

+In this work we target explicitly ESG-oriented investors, proposing measures that account for the joint distribution of financial returns and ESG scores.
+In particular, we propose axiomatic classes of measures that extend the concepts of coherent risk measures \citep{artzner1999coherent}, reward measures \citep{rachev2008desirable}, and reward-risk ratios \citep{cheridito2013reward}.
+We underline that our framework treats ESG as an explicit argument of investor preferences rather than as a return-predictive signal.
+Still, the approach can be integrated in asset allocation strategies that jointly incorporate ESG-based preferences and ESG-driven information for financial performance.

-Here, we aim to address this limitation and, more generally, introduce a way to measure the risk associated with an ESG-oriented position.
-We propose an axiomatic approach based on the idea that risk comes from two drivers: monetary performance (i.e., the financial returns of a position) and sustainability (represented by the ESG score of the company).\footnote{For convenience, in the rest of this paper, we refer to these two dimensions as the \textit{monetary} and \textit{ESG} components of risk.} These quantities are random and not necessarily independent, and we can represent them as a bivariate random variable.
+Our axiomatic approach is based on the idea that risk comes from two drivers: monetary performance (i.e., the financial returns of a position) and sustainability (represented by the ESG score of the company).\footnote{For convenience, in the rest of this paper, we refer to these two dimensions as the \textit{monetary} and \textit{ESG} components of risk.} These quantities are random and not necessarily independent, and we can represent them as a bivariate random variable.
 Hence, it is natural to refer to the rich literature on multivariate risk measures \citep{jouini2004vector,hamel2009duality,wei2014coherent,ekeland2012comonotonic}.
 Such measures have been developed to study portfolios of non-perfectly fungible assets (e.g., assets valued in multiple currencies) or assets that are difficult to price.
 We propose using a bivariate risk measure to deal with a single asset that can be evaluated over two dimensions: the monetary returns and the sustainability (represented by ESG scores).
 We then define \textit{ESG-coherent risk measures} as an extension of the \textit{coherent risk measures} introduced by \cite{artzner1999coherent}.

 Since different investors may have different attitudes towards ESG, the proposed measures are parametrized using a value $\lambda \in [0,1]$ to explicitly take into account the subjective trade-off between sustainability and financial performance: when $\lambda = 0$ an investor cares exclusively about financial risk, when $\lambda = 1$ the investor cares only about ESG.
 In addition to ESG-coherent risk measures, we define \textit{ESG-coherent reward measures} and \textit{ESG reward--risk ratios}.